Reconstructing quantum theory from diagrammatic postulates: Introduction

-This millennium, a new wave of quantum reconstructions emerged under Lucien Hardy's impetus \cite{HardyAxiom, dakic2009quantum, Masanes, Chiri2, HardyBig}.
+In this millennium, a new wave of quantum reconstructions emerged under Lucien Hardy's impetus \cite{HardyAxiom, dakic2009quantum, Masanes, Chiri2, HardyBig}.
 In these, there was a broad shift away from the mathematical axiomatics of the first wave.
-Instead, they took inspiration from Einstein's derivation of relativity theory from two `principles', i.e.\ the limited speed of light and the invariance of laws for different observers.
-This shift means that many pieces of structure are often sneaking into the reconstructions ---like in Einstein's derivation of relativity theory--- for example, the structure of the real numbers.
-To distinguish the assumptions used in these approaches from the mathematical axioms of the first wave, the term `postulates' was adopted.
-Now, of key importance is the conceptual grounding of the postulates, which are typically cast within some `interpretative school'.
-For example, principles should only make reference to measurement \cite{HardyAxiom}, should be information-theoretic \cite{clifton2003characterizing, Chiri2}, or, should make reference to only properties of single systems \cite{barnum2014higher}.
-To speed up the job only finite dimensional Hilbert spaces were considered.
-This stance was not only for mathematical convenience, but also justified by the many new results ---within the context of quantum foundations, information and computation--- demonstrating that the essential quantum phenomena were all apparent within the finite-dimensional setting.
+Instead, they took inspiration from Einstein's derivation of relativity theory from two `principles', i.e.\ the constancy of the speed of light and the invariance of laws for different observers.
+This shift means that many pieces of structure are often sneaking into the reconstructions ---like in Einstein's derivation of relativity theory--- for example, dimensions are typically restricted to finite ones, and the structure of real line is put in by hand, usually in the form of probabilities, while in \cite{Piron64} it was constructed.
+The resulting reconstruction axioms and their presentation do not have the feel of a mathematical domain but are more akin to Einstein's principles of relativity.
+Consequently, to distinguish the assumptions used in these approaches from the mathematical axioms of the first wave, the term `postulates' was adopted.
+Now, the conceptual grounding of the postulates is of key importance.
+These are typically cast within some `interpretative school'; for example principles only make reference to measurement \cite{HardyAxiom}, or are information-theoretic \cite{clifton2003characterizing, Chiri2}, or even make reference only to properties of single systems \cite{barnum2014higher}.
+To simplify the problem, and as a potential stepping stone to a full reconstruction, only finite-dimensional Hilbert spaces were considered.
+This stance was not only for mathematical convenience, but also justified by the many new results ---within the context of quantum foundations, information, and computation--- demonstrating that the essential quantum phenomena are all apparent within the finite-dimensional setting.